M-Valdy/CSS_Recipe-Page/README.md

 # CSS_Recipe-Page

-## NOTE: I am officially done with all of the projects in my HTML module, the other projects are located in other repositories for their own recipe pages
+## NOTE: I am officially done with most of the projects in my CSS module, the other projects are located in other repositories for their own recipe pages.
+Animation will have its own recipe page since the CSS would take a lot of effort

 This repository contains all of the personal projects that I did in FreeCodeCamp in HTML and CSS.
 This repository is called the recipe page because this is where I cook (Part 2).
 Other recipes (Python, Javascript, etc.) will come in later through an entirely different repository.
 To be perfectly honest, I had a lot of fun with some of these projects as I ended up using a fantasy concept for a lot of them.
 Especially since I like writing stories in my spare time.